ans-group/docs.ukfast.co.uk/source/windows/commonissues/wbem.md

 ![Complete](Files/wbem/stopped.PNG)

-Now navigate to the wbem directory which is locaed in C:\Windows\System32\wbem, and right click in any blank space, select "New" and select "Folder", name this folder something intuitive such as reposold as below and move any folder named repository followed by a number (For example respository001)in to the new folder which you have just created.
+Now navigate to the wbem directory which is located in C:\Windows\System32\wbem, and right click in any blank space, select "New" and select "Folder", Name this folder something intuitive such as reposold as below and move any folder named repository followed by a number (For example respository001)in to the new folder which you have just created.

 ![Moverepos](Files/wbem/moverepos.PNG)

-Once all of the required file have finished moving to their new directory, return to the command prompt, and type "net start winmgnt" then press enter.
+Once all of the required files have finished moving to their new directory, return to the command prompt, and type "net start winmgnt" then press enter.
 This will bring Windows management instrumentation back online and will confirm that the process has completed as below

 ![Starting](Files/wbem/started.PNG)